Are you a full-time professional looking to earn the designation but don’t know how to study for the CMA exam?

 If you’ve been a good employee, chances are that your boss will show some leniency in granting you flexible hours to help you better prepare for the CMA exam.
 After all, this new designation will be beneficial to your employer too.

 3. Cut out the noise

 4. Health is wealth

-While you’re studying and working, it’s quite likely that it will affect your body and exhaustion will creep in.
+While you’re studying and working, it’s quite likely that it will affect your body, and exhaustion will creep in.
 It’s important that you eat healthily, exercise regularly, and get adequate amounts of rest in between to keep yourself healthy.